lezer-parser/website/site/docs/guide/index.md

  - `--cjs` can be used to make the tool output CommonJS modules (the default is to output ES modules).

+ - `--typeScript` makes the tool emit a TypeScript file instead of plain JavaScript.

  - `--names` can be given to make the tool include term names in the output, to help debugging.
 This adds quite a lot of bytes to the output file, and should probably not be used in production.